-- 250 g/ 8.8 oz/ 1 cup sour cream or smetana
+- 250 g/ 8.8 oz/ 1 cup creme fraiche or sour cream

 - 2 teaspoons medium mustard or Dijon mustard

-- 1 to 3 teaspoons apple vinegar, to taste
+- 1 to 3 teaspoons apple vinegar to taste

 - 1 teaspoon sugar

-- some milk
+- some milk as required

 - 1 bunch chives

-- salt and pepper
+- fine sea salt and pepper

 - boiled potatoes to serve

-Start cooking the potatoes as well.
+- Start cooking the potatoes as well.

 - If the sauce is too thick, thin it slightly with a little milk.
-Adjust the taste with more vinegar, if necessary and with salt and pepper.
+Adjust the taste with more vinegar, if necessary, and with salt and pepper.